-- Rigor and Balance: Instructional materials reflect the aspect(s) of Rigor, conceptual understanding, procedural skill and fluency, and/or application, called for by the standards by: - a. developing students' conceptual understanding of key mathematical concepts, especially where called for in specific content standards or cluster headings; - b. giving attention throughout the year to procedural skill and fluency; and - c. allowing teachers and students using the materials as designed to spend sufficient time working with applications that engage students in problem solving.
+- Rigor and Balance: Instructional materials reflect the aspect(s) of rigor conceptual understanding, procedural skill and fluency, and/or application called for by the standards.8 These materials include all of the following elements: - a. development of students' conceptual understanding of key mathematical concepts, especially where called for in specific content standards or cluster headings; - b. attention throughout the year to procedural skill and required fluencies of each gradelevel9; and - c. sufficient time for teachers and students to use the materials as designed and work with applications that engage students in problem-solving.